10 Unification and anti-unification

 - Solving first-order problems with Robinson’s algorithm

-“Unification” is an intimidating jargon word for a straightforward concept: Given two things that contain “holes”, find stuff to put in the holes that makes the two things equal.
+“Unification” is an intimidating jargon word for a straightforward concept: Given two things that might contain “holes”, find stuff to put in the holes that makes the two things equal.
 Like in high school algebra: